-Parents, relatives, and friends are welcome on Sunday from 1:00pm - 4:00pm. and on Saturday 8:00am -10:30am.
-All visitors, other than Sundays and Saturdays, must sign in at the Administration Building.
-Visitors are not allowed to stay overnight unless they are currently registered with a Unit and must have valid medical form.
-Any visitor staying overnight on camp property must be currently registered with the troop, have valid medical form, and must pay the appropriate camp fees.
+Parents, relatives, and friends are welcome on Sunday from 1:00pm - 4:00pm.
+All visitors, other than Sundays, must sign in at the Administration Building.
+Visitors are not allowed to stay overnight unless they are currently registered with a Unit, must have valid medical form, and have paid for their attendance.